NoobNotFound/NoobNotFound.Sheets/README.md

 # NoobNotFound.Sheets

-NoobNotFound.Sheets is a .NET library that provides a simple and efficient way to use Google Sheets as a database.
-It offers a generic `DataBaseManager<T>` class that allows you to perform CRUD (Create, Read, Update, Delete) operations on any model type, making it easy to store and retrieve data using Google Sheets as a backend.
+NoobNotFound.Sheets is a .NET library that simplifies using Google Sheets as a lightweight database.
+It features a generic `DataBaseManager<T>` class for seamless CRUD (Create, Read, Update, Delete) operations with any model type, along with enhanced caching, bulk operations, and error handling. * ***The majority of this project was developed with the assistance of AI.***

+---

 ## Features

-- Generic implementation for flexibility with any data model
+- **Generic Data Model Support**: Perform CRUD operations on any model type.
-- Column mapping via attributes for more control over Google Sheets columns
+- **Column Mapping via Attributes**: Map model properties to Google Sheets columns using `SheetColumn`.
-- Header support
+- **Header Support**: Automatically recognizes or adds headers in the sheet for better organization.
-- Uses `SemaphoreSlim` to avoid conflicts.
+- **Conflict-Free Execution**: Uses `SemaphoreSlim` to prevent data conflicts during concurrent operations.
+- **Local CSV Caching**: Work offline and sync later using CsvHelper.
+- **Memory Caching**: Faster operations by keeping frequently used data in memory.
+- **Bulk Operations**: Add or update multiple records efficiently in a single operation.
+- **Retry Policies**: Automatic retries with Polly for transient errors.
-- Asynchronous methods for improved performance
+- **Pagination**: Fetch data in pages for better performance on large datasets.
-- CRUD operations: Add, Remove, Search, Update, and Get All
-- Easy setup with Google Sheets API Credidental
+- **Asynchronous Operations**: Non-blocking operations for better performance.
-- Support for multiple model types in a single Google Sheets document
+- **Multi-Model Support**: Manage multiple data models in a single Google Sheets document.
+- **Interactive Testing**: Includes a console sample application for feature exploration.

+---

 ## Installation